-1. A new trip/class is proposed: The Trips Board member (and delegates) will get two e-mails.
-One will be titled "Someone has responded to Trip Proposal Form," and the other will be titled "An organizer has submitted a new Paddle Trip/Class proposal."
+1. A new trip/class is proposed: The Trips Board member (and delegates) will an e-mail titled "An organizer has submitted a new Paddle Trip/Class proposal."

-Note: If you only get the "Someone has responded to Trip Proposal Form" e-mail, you'll need to extract the event information from the spreadsheet and continue to step 3.
+Note: If you only get a "Someone has responded to Trip Proposal Form" e-mail, you'll need to extract the event information from the spreadsheet and continue to step 3.
 See this page for how to do this.

 2. Copy out the Details from the Proposed Event: Open the "An organizer has submitted a new Paddle Trip/Class proposal" e-mail and copy out the details.

 3. Save the Event Data: Open a blank document in your favorite word processor on the computer you were using to view the spreadsheet in the previous steps and paste (by "control/command-V") the copied data into the blank document.
 Hang onto this - we'll need it later

 4. Log into the OOPS website at http://oopskayak.org/ using an administrative account like Trips, Events, Education, or Membership and go to the Admin view: Click the button on the upper right: